 P.S.
 The film adaptation stars Kathy Bates it’s one of the best 🙂

 A game of seduction between a husband and wife goes horribly awry when the husband dies.
 But the nightmare has just begun…

 This is one is probably one that isn’t for the faint-hearted but to those that feel like they can challenge their mental state, be my guest… King manages to put the main character and the reader into one horrifying experience that will open a can of worms & live you utterly terrified.

 The story is pretty simple in plot but it offers upon layers and layers of horrific imagery and character study & warning on trigger topics such as abuse, rape, violent scenes. read the synopsis and see if you dare attempt it.
 FULL REVIEW HERE.
 It is criminally underrated!!

 P.S.
 Companion to Dolores Claiborne

-This one was really scary but it starts out really slow but towards the end, you will not regret the ending… I was literally scared to the point I had to wake my sister up & tell her how scary this book is.
+This one was really scary but it starts out really slow but towards the end, you will not regret it… I was literally scared to the point I had to wake my sister up & tell her how scary this book is.
 The story follows a family that moves into a new house in Mane & soon discover that they reside next to a Cemetary of dead pets so yes this one is short and scary… You will not look at your pets the same way :0

 I am not in any way claiming to be an expert on King but from what I have read of his I have been impressed and I know a lot of people out there would love to join the club and these are just a few of the openings.
-Please if you are a big fan, read a majority of his works or would like to recommend any of is books please share down in the comments about all of them to kind of help each other out… I too would love to know what books I should get to soon.
+If you are a big fan, read a majority of his works or would like to recommend any of his books please share down in the comments about all of them to kind of help each other out… I too would love to know what books I should get to soon.